ddemidov/vexcl/README.md

 Laplace operator) would not be effective, because stencil width would be too large.
 One can solve this problem by using combination of function `raw_pointer(const vector<T>&)` with a derefence operator (essentially doing pointer arithmetic inside compute kernel).
-For the sake of siplicity, the example below implements simple 3-point laplace operator for a one-dimensional vector; but this could be easily extended for a two-dimensional case:
+For the sake of simplicity, the example below implements simple 3-point laplace operator for a one-dimensional vector; but this could be easily extended for a two-dimensional case:
 ~~~{.cpp}